 The statement of activities presents information on all revenues and expenses of the District and the change in net position.
 Expenses are reported by major function and program revenues relating to those functions are reported, providing the net cost of all functions provided by the District.
 To assist in understanding the District's operations, expenses have been reported as governmental activities.
-Governmental activities financed by the District include general government, physical environment and interest in long-term debt.
+Governmental activities financed by the District include general government, physical environment and debt service